-Students who enroll in CWC 3 whose 5th birthday falls between September 2 and December 2 are offered a space in one of our TK/kindergarten combination classes or a stand-alone TK class if offered based on enrollment.
+Subject to future changes in the state's funding of TK, students who enroll in CWC 4 whose 5^{th} birthday falls between September 2 and December 2 will be offered a space in one of our TK/kindergarten combination classes or a stand-alone TK class if offered based on enrollment.
 During the subsequent school year, a TK student may become a kindergartener.

-Implementation of this plan is as follows:
+Implementation of this plan will be as follows:

 - 1. Identify students who are eligible for TK based on their birth date. - 2.
-Contact those families who qualify for TK and notify them that, should they enroll at CWC 3, their student will take part in the TK program. - 3.
+Contact those families who qualify for TK and notify them that, should they enroll at CWC 4, their student will take part in the TK program. - 3.
 Provide an appropriately differentiated curriculum in the TK/kindergarten or stand-alone TK class(es) to support age and developmentally appropriate learning and instruction for all enrolled students.
+The TK program will be aligned to the California Preschool Learning Foundations, and as described above, regardless of whether the TK program is combined with kindergarten or stand-alone, students will be working toward the kindergarten standards, using age and developmentally appropriate instructional strategies, and kindergarten curriculum materials.